Beer-braised Instant Pot Ribs

 Instructions

-1. Roll the rack of ribs over so the bone side is up and use a sharp knife to remove the end of the translucent membrane and peel off.
+- Roll the rack of St. Louis spare ribs (or baby back ribs) over so the bone side is up.
+Use a sharp knife to help lift the edge of the translucent membrane on the back of the bones and peel it off.

-2. Flip the rack of ribs back over and season liberally with a spice rub.
-You can use a premade spice rub, or you can your make your own, a mix of garlic powder, salt, brown sugar, mustard powder, paprika, onion powder, and cayenne.
+- Season the ribs liberally on all sides with the spice rub.
+You can use a premade spice rub, or make your own by mixing garlic powder, salt, brown sugar, mustard powder, paprika, onion powder, and cayenne.

-3. Set the steaming trivet into the Instant Pot and pour 8 ounces of beer into the bottom.
+- Place the steaming trivet into the Instant Pot and pour the beer into the bottom.

-4. Coil the ribs and rest on the trivet, with the thick side of the rib rack towards the bottom.
+- Coil the rack of ribs and place it on the trivet, with the thicker side facing down.

 Written by Will Chiong who lives and works in New York building useful things.